-After having nearly its entire roster wiped out in the tragic Colombia plane crash on Tuesday morning, The Chapecoense Football Association could soon be officially declared the Copa Sudamerica Champions of 2016.
+After having nearly its entire roster wiped out in the tragic Colombia plane crash on Tuesday morning, The Chapecoense Football Association could soon be officially declared the Copa Sudamericana Champions of 2016.

-According to a report by Sport 360, Atletico Nacional, the Medellin club which was supposed to contest the Copa Sudamerica finals against Chapecoense, has conceded the title to the stricken club.
+According to a report by Sport 360, Atletico Nacional, the Medellin club which was supposed to contest the Copa Sudamericana finals against Chapecoense, has conceded the title to the stricken club.

 The club issued a request to the South American football governing body COMEBOL and asked “that the Copa Sudamericana title be handed to Chapecoense Football Association as an honorary trophy for its great loss, and as a posthumous homage to the victims of the fatal accident that has put our sport in mourning.”

-The Chapecoense football team along with several members of their staff, team executives and sports media, were flying to Medellin, Colombia for the first leg of the Copa Sudamerica finals.
+The Chapecoense football team along with several members of their staff, team executives and sports media, were flying to Medellin, Colombia for the first leg of the Copa Sudamericana finals.

 The match was scheduled to be played on Wednesday.
 However, on Tuesday morning, the plane which was carrying 77 people crashed into the mountains close to Medellin.
 71 people were almost immediately confirmed dead.